ZeeFromBzv/offline_termux_nethunter_install/README.md

 9) install the repositories and update apt

         apt install ./kali-archive-keyring_2020.2_all.deb && apt update

 10) install sudo

         apt install sudo

 11) add kali user

         adduser kali

 11) add root and kali to the sudoers

         echo "root ALL=(ALL:ALL) ALL" > /etc/sudoers && echo "kali ALL=(ALL:ALL) ALL" > /etc/sudoers

 12) exit from nethunter

         exit

 13) start nethunter (you should now be logged as kali)

+by

       nethunter

 or

       nh

 14) install a desktop enviroment depending on your preferences and remove it's power manager plugins

 #gnome

      sudo apt install install kali-desktop-gnome && sudo apt remove